Artificial insemination & Intrauterine Insemination (IUI)

 Donor sperm treatment may involve artificial insemination (Intrauterine insemination).
 Donor sperm may be recommended for the most serious abnormalities of sperm production or where there is a high risk of passing on a genetic disease.
 Artificial insemination using donor sperm is also an option for single women or same-sex couples.

-Donor sperm is provided by either the Melbourne IVF or the Royal Women’s sperm bank (clinic-recruited), or by a man who agrees to provide sperm for use by a particular woman or couple (recipient-recruited).
+Donor sperm is provided by either Melbourne IVF (clinic-recruited), or by a man who agrees to provide sperm for use by a particular woman or couple (recipient-recruited).
+Learn more about using donor sperm.

 - What does IUI treatment cost?